-The redevelopment project area included 13 individual parcels of land in a rectangular shape, along the St. Clair River waterfront.
-The area included in the Brownfield Plan and adopted Act 381 Work Plan developed by Envirologic comprises these 13 parcels and an additional 0.7 miles of public right of way.
-This allows the local unit of government to capture a projected $1.1 million in taxes, which will fulfill a projected shortfall in funding from other sources.
+Envirologic developed a Brownfield Plan and Act 381 Work Plan for the project, which would allow the local unit of government to capture a projected $1.1 million in taxes to fulfill a projected shortfall in funding from other sources.
 It is also estimated that the local taxing districts will receive more than $4.4 million in additional revenue from the construction and first 10 years of operations of the hotel/restaurant, convention center, and culinary school.

-The project represented a robust public/private partnership with many entities including St. Clair County, JB Real Estate Development, LLC, the City of Port Huron, St. Clair County Brownfield Redevelopment Authority, Michigan Strategic Fund, Michigan Department of Transportation, Baker College, and private developers and operating entities.
-Envirologic, as the approved consultant to the St. Clair County Brownfield Redevelopment Coalition, helped guide the local units of government through the process of local and state government approvals necessary to put the plan into place and helped foster a spirit of cooperation between state and local governments.
+The project represented a robust private-public partnership with many entities including St. Clair County, JB Real Estate Development LLC, the City of Port Huron, St. Clair County Brownfield Redevelopment Authority, Michigan Strategic Fund, Michigan Department of Transportation, Baker College, and private developers and operating entities.
+As the approved consultant to the St. Clair County Brownfield Redevelopment Coalition, Envirologic helped guide the local units of government through the process of local and State government approvals necessary to put the plan into place and helped foster a spirit of cooperation between state and local governments.

-With the completion of this development, the community will enjoy significant benefits for years to come with new employment opportunities, college education and vocational programs, and the creation of economic growth.
+With the completion of this development, the community will enjoy significant benefits for years to come through new employment opportunities, college education and vocational programs, and the creation of economic growth.